Paqrat76/ts-fhir-datamodels/packages/base-docs/sub-docs/data-model-usage.md

 These "pseudo-enum" classes expose the allowed values as static "enumerated" properties that can be easily referenced.
 Using the `EnumCodeType` provides validation of the `code` values from the associated "pseudo-enum" class.

-The `EnumCodeType` class is instantiated with a `fhirCode` value or `CodeType` object along with and the "pseudo-enum" class instance that defines the allowed values.
+The `EnumCodeType` PrimitiveType class is instantiated with a `fhirCode` value or `CodeType` object along with and the "pseudo-enum" class instance that defines the allowed values.
 If the provided `fhirCode` value or `CodeType` object is not for a valid `code` value, the `EnumCodeType` will throw a `CodeTypeError`.